tattn/SwiftRunner/README.md

 This project contains a playground file.
 So you can try the features.

-To try immediately, you can run folloing:
+To try immediately, you can run the following:

 ```zsh
 $ cd <your working directory>